Updated on 03/9/2022

 On the 30th August 1620 for the first time a crown was placed on the head of the statue.
 The event was a huge success and was then repeated every 100 years in 1720, 1820 and 1920.
 This latest coronation happened just after WWI, when more than 150 thousands people took part in the celebration.

-For the upcoming 2020, the Sanctuary is expecting about 20 thousands people for the single day of the coronation.
-All the rooms (about 550 beds) are all already booked with a long and growing waiting list. .
+For the anniversary, the Sanctuary was expecting about 20 thousands people for the single day of the coronation.
+All the rooms (about 550 beds) were all already booked two years in advance, with a long and growing waiting list.

-The plan is to place screens for the crowd in the parking areas, so that everybody will be able to follow the event.
-The main road will be probably be closed to private traffic, leaving shuttle buses the only way to reach the Sanctuary and police force will be in charge of security.
+The plan was to place screens for the crowd in the parking areas, so that everybody would be able to follow the event.
+The main road would have been closed to private traffic, leaving shuttle buses the only way to reach the Sanctuary.
+Due to the pandemic, obviously, all these great plans were sadly cancelled.

 Summer activities: Botanic Garden, climbing walls and Adventure Park